dkriegner/xrayutilities/doc/source/examples.rst

 _.. note: previously you could use the Gridder's gdata object, which was always an internal buffer and should not be used anymore!

 A more complicated example showing also sequential gridding is shown below.
 You need sequential gridding when you can not load all data at the same time, which is often problematic with 3D data sets.
 In such cases you need to specify the data range before the first call to the gridder.

 ::
-    import xrayutilities as xu # import python package g = xu.Gridder2D(100, 101) # initialize the Gridder object g.KeepData(True)
+    import xrayutilities as xu # import Python package g = xu.Gridder2D(100, 101) # initialize the Gridder object g.KeepData(True)
     g.dataRange(1, 2, 3, 4)  # (xgrd_min, xgrd_max, ygrd_min, ygrd_max)